-1 House BILL NO. 582 Welley Marline 1 INTRODUCED BY WM & Boharski Almos Hugen Make mill 2 The Vocasa Shows fallow The Barnett Come Jumes Brainale Clerken 4 A BILL FOR AN ACT ENTITLED: "AN ACT PROVIDING AN INDIVIDUAL INCOME TAX CREDIT FOR 5 QUALIFYING ELEMENTARY AND SECONDARY EDUCATION EXPENSES PAID BY AN INDIVIDUAL FOR A 6 DEPENDENT MINOR; REQUIRING A DECLARATION OF INTENT TO CLAIM A TAX CREDIT; AMENDING 7 SECTIONS 20-9-161, 20-9-162, 20-9-163, AND 20-9-311, MCA; AND PROVIDING AN IMMEDIATE 8 EFFECTIVE DATE AND A RETROACTIVE APPLICABILITY DATE 9 Simplins 10 WHEREAS, Article X, section 1(1), of the Montana Constitution guarantees equality of educational 11 opportunity to each person of the state; and 12 WHEREAS, the Legislature finds that allowing lower-income parents the same ability that wealthy 13 parents now have in selecting the school of their choice enhances equality of educational opportunity; and 14 WHEREAS, the Legislature strongly supports the rights of parents to choose the way in which their 15 children are educated, consistent with their academic expectations and personal values; and 16 WHEREAS, the Legislature believes that competition in the educational marketplace has a 17 · strengthening effect on both public and private education and serves the long-term best interests of all 18 students; and 19 WHEREAS, the Legislature supports an education policy that fosters the free movement of 20 educational consumers to the schools of their choice; and 21 WHEREAS, the Legislature finds that it is fiscally and educationally prudent to have the private 22 sector absorb a portion of the ever-increasing number of students that are overcrowding our public schools 23 and costing taxpayers tens of millions of dollars of capital construction costs; and 24 WHEREAS, the Legislature finds that parental choice in education can reduce the Montana property 25 and income tax burdens and increase the amount of money available to educate each child in the public 26 schools.
-27 28 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF MONTANA:
+4 House BILL NO. 433 Simpling 1 2 ENTRODUCED BY Walter Tribey Vich Firsth Curtis Wells Wille Fishered 4 A BILL FOR AN ACT ENTITLED: "AN ACT PROVIDING AN INDIVIDUAL TAX CREDIT FOR QUALIFYING 5 ELEMENTARY AND SECONDARY EDUCATION EXPENSES BY AN INDIVIDUAL FOR A DEPENDENT MINOR 6 BY PROVIDING A 100 PERCENT CREDIT FOR QUALIFYING EDUCATION EXPENSES FOR THE FIRST CHILD, 7 A 70 PERCENT CREDIT FOR QUALIFYING EDUCATION EXPENSES FOR THE SECOND CHILD, AND A 50 8 PERCENT CREDIT FOR QUALIFYING EDUCATION EXPENSES FOR THE THIRD AND ANY SUBSEQUENT 9 CHILD; REQUIRING A DECLARATION OF INTENT TO CLAIM A TAX CREDIT; AMENDING SECTIONS 10 20-9-161, 20-9-162, 20-9-163, AND 20-9-311, MCA; AND PROVIDING AN IMMEDIATE EFFECTIVE DATE 11 AND A RETROACTIVE APPLICABILITY DATE."
+12 13 WHEREAS, Article X, section 1(1), of the Montana Constitution guarantees equality of educational 14 opportunity to each person of the state; and 15 WHEREAS, the Legislature finds that allowing lower-income parents the same ability that wealthy 16 parents now have in selecting the school of their choice enhances equality of educational opportunity; and 17 WHEREAS, the Legislature strongly supports the rights of parents to choose the way in which their 18 children are educated, consistent with their academic expectations and personal values; and 19 WHEREAS, the Legislature believes that competition in the educational marketplace has a 20 strengthening effect on both public and private education and serves the long-term best interests of all 21 students; and 22 WHEREAS, the Legislature supports an education policy that fosters the free movement of 23 educational consumers to the schools of their choice; and 24 .
+WHEREAS, the Legislature finds that it is fiscally and educationally prudent to have the private 25 sector absorb a portion of the ever-increasing number of students that are overcrowding our public schools 26 and costing taxpayers tens of millions of dollars of capital construction costs; and 27 WHEREAS, the Legislature finds that parental choice in education can reduce the Montana property 28 and income tax burdens and increase the amount of money available to educate each child in the public schools.